Warsea/Spotcase/README.md

 Other than that, there's a error which occurs on startup of the react app, which I need some resesarch on, but it could be due to some issue in one of the dependencies.
 But as it also doesn't crash or effect the app, I left it for after the hackathon as well.
 Upon installation, react issues a warning about a high risk issue, which I haven't paid much heed to, although I am aware it wouldn't be wise to ignore it entirely.
 Other than that, the app works fine on the surface, but upon testing, I am sure there will be plenty to take care of.

 ## Future plans
 I do plan on working on this project further to transform this into something production ready.
-Profile page, and comment sections are the first features I would focus on implementing.
-Then I would try to complete it with settings and sorting options, and might progressively add new features afterwards, like groups and followers.
+Profile page, and comment sections are the first on my priority list of things that I would try implementing.
+Then I would try to make it complete with settings and sorting options, and might progressively add new features afterwards, like groups and followers.